asterinas/jinzhao-disk/demos/encrypted-VM-image/workflow.md

 ## Examples integrated with RA

-Remote attestation is necessary to let the confidential computing user (client/Guest Owner in VM-based TEE environment) trust the code running on a remote cloud.
+Remote attestation is necessary to let the confidential computing user (client/Guest Owner in a VM-based TEE environment) trust the code running on a remote cloud.

-RA procedures can be integrated into JinDisk-Setup by replacing different RA implementations lying in the initramfs hooks (or any early stage systemd services).
+RA procedures can be integrated into JinDisk-Setup by replacing different RA implementations lying in the initramfs hooks (or any early-stage systemd services).
 To integrate RA more conveniently, the sub-procedure of retrieving the attestation reports/certificates and the sub-procedure of how disk encryption/decryption key is exchanged can be implemented modularly.

 # Detailed Workflow